 Selecting a college major is a huge decision.
 It’s right up there with choosing the right college.
-Considering you will be spending the next four years in the program that you choose, it is important to spend as much time as possible exploring prospective majors so that you make the right decision.
+You will be spending the next four years in the program that you choose.
+It is important to spend as much time as possible exploring prospective majors so that you make the right decision.
 Although you can change majors midway through the program, it is a waste of time and money.
-Instead, it is far better to spend time doing your homework before making your final choice.
+Instead, it is far better to spend time doing your homework before you pick a college major.

 While doing your initial research on the internet may be a good idea, relying solely on the internet to choose your major is a mistake.
 There’s nothing like getting a first-hand, behind-the-scenes look at a career to determine whether or not it is right for you.
 Spending some time during the summer to get this first-hand experience is totally worth it.

-Choose from one or more of these ideas to help you select a college major this summer:
+Choose from one or more of these ideas to pick a college major this summer:

 Look For Job Shadow Opportunities